Rolling Stones book launch events, with Lesley-Ann Jones

-We’re excited to confirm that the inspirational adventurer will be discussing her epic bike rides, her book Where There’s a Will (nominated at the Daily Telegraph Sports Book Awards), the secret world of the London bike courier and all matters arising at the Twickenham Exchange (Thursday 27 January) and The Electric Theatre, Guildford (Friday 28 January).
-Tickets on sale shortly.
+We’re excited to confirm that the inspirational adventurer will be discussing her epic bike rides, her book Where There’s a Will (nominated at the Daily Telegraph Sports Book Awards), the secret world of the London bike courier and all matters arising at:

 Oxford cycling nights: new series at the Tap Social

 After two successful nights with the Tap Social craft brewery in Oxford last summer, I’m very pleased to have lined up a new regular series for 2022.
 CV permitting (Covid, that is, rather than my track record), we have the following guests confirmed and tickets are now on sale.